 The annual “beerfest” began to take hold.
 The 3rd weekend in July…the hottest weekend of each year.
 We had achieved the status to use Dunmoore Park.
 It was like playing at the Skydome ….Word got out…membership has increased every year averaging 12 to 14 teams.
 The league sustains itself with its reasonable fees and costs and generous sponsorship providing the team uniforms.
 A central restaurant or pub remains a key ingredient to the social aspect of the league and provides an opportunity to “mend fences” with an opponent from a game just played.
 It is a recreational and social slo-pitch league – first and foremost.
 Friendly competition is healthy.
 Sportsmanlike conduct is a prerequisite to achieving these objectives.
 Team uniforms are provided with the assistance of a financial contribution from individuals or companies who agree to sponsor a team for the season.

-The generosity and support of our sponsors is appreciated and collectively, we acknowledge and thank each one for their support for the upcoming 2017 season.
+The generosity and support of our sponsors is appreciated and collectively, we acknowledge and thank each one for their support for the 2023 season.

 Cherie Marshall, WSMSP League President